 You can search the whole library collection—digital and physical—using Discovery on the library website.
 Discovery is a good starting point for research on almost any topic.
 The library also has over 120 other research databases for advanced research on particular subjects.

-You can get one-on-one research assistance from a librarian or student research assistant.
-You can find Research Help on the library website, or just come to ODY or the Science Library and ask for help anytime you have a research project.
+You can get in-depth, one-on-one research help from a research librarian.
+You can find Research Help on the library website to schedule an appointment, or just come to ODY or the Science Library and ask for help on weekdays.

 You can also get help using technology at the IT Help Desk or with writing papers at the WORD Studio, both in ODY.